 Poonam Jha, MD, is the director of the CAP2 Mood and Anxiety Program rotation and the CAP1 and 2 Brief Structured Interview course.
 Dr. Jha joined our faculty from the private sector and has been an attending in the outpatient program since 2005.
 She completed her general psychiatry and Child and Adolescent Psychiatry (CAP) training at the University of Michigan.
 Dr. Jha’s interests include affective illness, anxiety disorders, and trauma-reactive disorders.
 She participates in the multi-disciplinary treatment of traumatized children (Trauma Team) at Lurie Children’s.
 In addition to working at Lurie Children’s, Dr. Jha also works at Hephzibah Children's Association (a community mental health clinic) to provide psychiatric consultation for clinicians treating children who are in temporary custody of the Department of Child and Family Services.
 Dr. Jha was the recipient of the 2014-15 Teacher of the Year Award for the CAP fellows.
 Dr. Jha authored a chapter in Dulcan's Textbook of Child and Adolescent Psychiatry and is also a co-author of the Concise Guide to Child and Adolescent Psychiatry, 5th edition published in 2017.

 Margery R. Johnson, MD, is medical director of the outpatient psychiatric services (OPS) at Lurie Children’s.
 She completed her general residency training at Tufts-New England Medical Center and has been an inpatient unit director, training director in Child and Adolescent Psychiatry (CAP), and a private practitioner.
 She also has special expertise in adoption.
 Dr. Johnson has provided extensive teaching and supervision in residency programs, in addition to making numerous local and national presentations on a wide variety of topics.
 She is currently a delegate for the American Academy of Child and Adolescent Psychiatry (AACAP) Assembly, Chair of the Child and Adolescent Issues Committee of the Illinois Psychiatric Society (IPS) and is past president of the Illinois Council of Child and Adolescent Psychiatry (ICCAP).
-Dr. Johnson directs the CAP2 Normal Development course and co-directs the CAP2 Forensic Psychiatry course.
+Dr. Johnson co-directs the CAP2 Forensic Psychiatry course.
+She has an interest in telepsychiatry and pharmacogenetics.

 MaryBeth Lake, MD, is an attending in outpatient services and serves as the physician member (and rotation supervisor) of the Right Start early childhood clinic.
 Dr. Lake trained in the combined track in general and child psychiatry at the University of Pittsburgh’s Western Psychiatric Institute and Clinic (WPIC) where she then was faculty for 2 years providing inpatient care, consultation services at Children’s Hospital of Pittsburgh and served as medical director of the adolescent afterschool partial program.
 Prior to joining the department in 2000, she also worked in the private sector in Iowa in OP, PHP and IPU services.
 She has been active in regional and national professional organizations including board membership of ICCAP and the Continuing Medical Education Committee of AACAP.
 She also served on the AADPRT Henderson Award Committee and was active in AACAP mentoring while she was the Director of Education and CAP Fellowship Training in the department for ten years.
 Dr. Lake co-authored a prior edition of the Concise Guide to Child and Adolescent Psychiatry, as well as other publications and presentations.
 She has served as a board examiner for the ABPN and is a Distinguished Fellow of both the APA and AACAP.
 She co-developed a professionalism/wellness curriculum in the Feinberg School of Medicine and is also interested in preschool mental health, family therapy, and cognitive behavioral therapy.
 She has been selected as teacher/program of the year three times in her career.